 z to quickly jump to a project and

 fzf to remember the exact command I typed a few hours ago.
+These modifications let me swim in the command line like a fish in the sea. 🐟

 I’ve tried to live with virtually every browser made under the sun but the one I keep coming back to is Vivaldi.
 It’s a browser from the company founded by Opera co-founder Jon Stephenson von Tetzchner.
 I really love the customizable UI, tab stacks, web panels, reader view, and quick commands it ships with.